Idaho Aviation License Plates

 Backcountry WebCams/Weather Stations

 The IAF has undertaken the development of tower mounted webcams and weather reporting stations intended for pilots to view actual backcountry weather conditions at selected locations in southwestern and central Idaho.
 Many locations are now in operation and can be viewed by accessing the Webcams page of this website.
-The IAF is reviewing the feasibility of continuing such operations in the future and to the extent that such services are desired and utilized by the pilot community, they may be continued.
 In July of 2014 two webcams were installed at Big Creek, along with a weather station.
 The cameras show weather to the north and south.
-In 2011 one webcam was moved to Sulphur Creek and gives pilots a good view east from the lodge.
+In 2019 new webcams were installed at Sulphur Creek and give pilots a good view east and south from the lodge.
+Plans for 2020 include installation of four cameras on Meadow Creek Summit, giving a 360 degree view of the area, and a weather station.
+It’s located west of Indian Creek and east of Johnson Creek at approximately 8400 feet.

 Idaho Airstrip Network